 Sometimes, you will need to submit information to use this website or my services.
 This information may include your email address (such as when you contact me by email), your name, other contact information, information about the organization or group you represent, and, if I'm hired to build a website, your web host's FTP login information.
 This is all normal stuff.

 What I do with this information is simple: I use it to provide my services.
 For example, if I don't have your email address, I can't contact you.
 Or if I don't have your web host's FTP info, I can't sign in to upload the files to your site.
 Additionally, third party services, such as content management systems, may require some of this information to function.
 Finally, I may post screenshots of websites and copies of designs to my website (e.g. to the portfolio page).
-However, I will never use your information to send you spam, give it away, sell it, or use it in ways you don't want.
+However, I will never use your personal information to send you spam, sell it, or use it in ways that go against your wishes.

 payments and paypal

 I typically use PayPal to facilitate payment for my services.
 Thus, I do not get access to your bank information; that is kept safe and secure by PayPal.
 The only information I need from you for payment is a valid email address.

 milk and cookies